Neutrino Dollar Price Reaches $1.01 on Exchanges (USDN)

-Neutrino Dollar (CURRENCY:USDN) traded 0.5% higher against the dollar during the 24-hour period ending at 21:00 PM E.T. on June 17th.
-Over the last seven days, Neutrino Dollar has traded up 0.2% against the dollar.
-Neutrino Dollar has a total market capitalization of $26.57 million and approximately $1.23 million worth of Neutrino Dollar was traded on exchanges in the last 24 hours.
-One Neutrino Dollar coin can currently be bought for about $1.01 or 0.00008639 BTC on popular exchanges.
+Neutrino Dollar (CURRENCY:USDN) traded 0.5% higher against the dollar during the 24 hour period ending at 0:00 AM E.T. on June 23rd.
+During the last seven days, Neutrino Dollar has traded up 0.2% against the dollar.
+Neutrino Dollar has a market capitalization of $26.57 million and $1.23 million worth of Neutrino Dollar was traded on exchanges in the last 24 hours.
+One Neutrino Dollar coin can currently be bought for $1.01 or 0.00008639 BTC on popular exchanges.

 - KnoxFS (KFX) traded down 8.6% against the dollar and now trades at $15.07 or 0.00049800 BTC.